 pastoral position it is even better to be in control of one’s own

 faculties.
-On the one hand, if a pastor loves the Lord yet caves to certain
+For example, if a pastor loves the Lord yet caves to certain

 fleshly impulses, he will fail as a man of God.
-On the other hand, if he is
+On the flipside, if he is

-in control of his own faculties but lacks zeal, at least he is not going to
+in control of his faculties but lacks zeal, at least he is not

 poor example.
 Paul would rather the pastor were a positive example of